Warning for Miami-Dade Dog Owners: Protect Your Pet from Serious Respiratory Infection

 Stay informed about local news and weather.
 Get the NBC 6 South Florida app for iOS or Android and pick your alerts.

+CIRDC is spread by direct contact with an infected dog and by contact with people who have been exposed to the virus.
+The virus can be carried on people’s clothing, hands, and on items such as food and water bowls, collars, leashes, toys, and bedding.

+Coughing dogs produce virus-containing mists that can travel 20 feet or more.
+Symptoms include coughing, sneezing, and discharge from the nose and/or eyes.

-If you think your dog is showing signs of CIRDC, contact your vet immediately as it is easily killed by most disinfectants, handwashing with soap, washing clothes along with washing food bowls and toys.
+If you think your dog is showing signs of CIRDC, contact your vet immediately.
+The virus is easily killed by most disinfectants, handwashing with soap, washing clothes and bedding, along with washing food bowls and toys.

 For more information, click on this link.